dolphindb/api-cplusplus/README.md

 bool ret = conn.connect("111.222.3.44", 8503);
 ```

-To connect to a cluster, you need to log in with the username and password.
+To connect to a cluster, you need to log in with a username and password.
 The default administrator username and password are "admin" and "123456" respectively.
 ```
 DBConnection conn;
 bool ret = conn.connect("111.222.3.44", 8503,"admin","123456");